 University of East Anglia

-Ellin is a PhD Researcher within Tyndall Centre for Climate Change Research and the School of Environmental Sciences/School of Psychology.
+Ellin is a PhD Researcher within Tyndall Centre for Climate Change Research and the School of Environmental Sciences.

-Prior to beginning her PhD, Ellin gained applied research experience working in a variety of water and climate change-related roles including: working with the Vietnamese Government to increase resilience to water-related risks in vulnerable coastal communities and urban centres; implementing research to investigate proenvironmental behaviour in the residential and private sector under a European Commission-funded project in the Netherlands; designing climate change adaptation strategies for the residential and private sector for the City of Paris; working as a Communications Consultant for the International Union for Conservation of Nature (IUCN) in the Asia Regional Office in Thailand; and working as a Researcher for a Federal Parliamentarian in the Australian House of Representatives.
+Prior to beginning her PhD, Ellin gained applied research experience working in a variety of water and climate change-related roles including: working with the Vietnamese Government to increase resilience to water-related risks in vulnerable coastal communities and urban centres; implementing research to investigate proenvironmental behaviour in the residential and private sector under a European Commission-funded project in the Netherlands; leading a consultancy for the City of Paris to provide evidence-based insights on how to effectively integrate the residential and private sector into City's climate change mitigation strategy; working as a Communications Consultant for the International Union for Conservation of Nature (IUCN) in the Asia Regional Office in Thailand; and working as a Researcher for a Federal Parliamentarian in the Australian House of Representatives.

 Ellin holds a MSc Climate Studies (Environmental Policy) (Summa Cum Laude) from Wageningen University in the Netherlands.

 In 2017, Ellin was awarded the UEA Engagement Award for her efforts in engaging with the UK water sector and the UK public throughout her research, and her wider efforts to raise awareness around climate change, water conservation, and wider proenvironmental behavioural change.

 Ellin is also an Associate Tutor for the Faculty of Science, School of International Development, and School of Psychology at UEA.